dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-20-just-dont-make-me-talk-with-human.md

 ---
 layout: post
-title: Just don't make me talk to human
+title: "Just don't make me talk to human"
 ---

 Developers would agree to:
-- moving from long-lived to short-lived branches
+- move from long-lived to short-lived branches
 - a process of at having at least one person reviewing their every Pull Request
 - keep being interrupted to review bunch of other's Pull Requests